 The UCAS application schedule provides guidance on when to apply.

-Places are limited by the NCTL and offered on a first-come, first-serve basis.
+Places are limited by the NCTL and offered on a first-come, first-served basis.
 We also operate waiting lists on the courses.

 To find out more, see our information on the process of applying for teacher training courses.